Azure/aad-pod-identity/docs/readmes/README.featureflags.md

 Aad-pod-identity has a new flag clientQps which can be used to control the total number of client operations performed per second to the API server by MIC.

+## ImmutableUserMSIs flag
+> Available from 1.5.4 release

+Aad-pod-identity has a new flag immutableUserMSIs which can be used to prevent deletetion of spcecified identitites from VM/VMSS.
+The list is comma separated.